opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 made.
 This helps to avoid unnecessary waste of paper, along with all the other problems that were previously mentioned.

-Even in this case, the Qgis “print composer” allows us to develop customised layouts that can be saved and used at any time.
+Even in this case, the QGIS “print composer” allows us to develop customised layouts that can be saved and used at any time.

 ### 6. Conclusions